-The proportion of the population aged 15 and over who had been a victim of one or more incidents of criminal offending as measured by the 2001 National Survey of Crime Victims.
+The proportion of the population aged 15 years and over who had been a victim of one or more incidents of criminal offending as measured by the New Zealand National Survey of Crime Victims 2001.

 The criminal victimisation rate provides a broad measure of personal safety and wellbeing.
-Surveys of criminal victimisation generally provide a more comprehensive picture of victimisation than Police data, as not all offending is reported or recorded.
+Surveys of criminal victimisation generally provide a more comprehensive picture of victimisation than police data, as not all offending is reported or recorded.